khoa288/ecommerce-web-api/README.md

 - JWT and refresh tokens for authentication
 - Time-based OTP for two-factor authentication
 - HTTP only cookie for storing JWT and refresh tokens
+- Authentication filter for checking if the user is logged in
+- CORS policy for allowing requests from the frontend

 ### Frontend